LOVE RADIO love songs only. Close your eyes and dream.

 A hitless Vinton was about to be dropped by Epic, when he found this song in a reject pile and asked to be given one more chance.
 He recorded it as an R&B tune.
 “It was the worst sounding thing you ever heard in your life,” he admits.
 The label agreed to a second session with a new arrangement, added strings and a vocal choir and the result was a No. 1 on the Hot 100.

-LOVE RADIO only love songs, the best Romantic songs in English.
-And every 30 minutes also Arabic, Chinese, French, Italian, Portuguese, Russian and Spanish.
+Basically LOVE RADIO love songs plays love songs in all world languages.
+As a matter of fact, not only in English but every 30 minutes also in Arabic, Chinese, French, Italian, Portuguese, Russian and Spanish.